 Salt Marsh Vulnerability Assessment and Adaptation Plan Development in San Francisco Bay, California

-The San Francisco Estuary Partnership (SFEP) and the San Francisco Bay Conservation and Development Commission (BCDC) are assessing the vulnerabilities of local salt marsh ecosystems to climate change.
-Using conceptual models, the project leads are identifying the links between climate drivers, stressors, and ecosystem processes with the goal of developing an adaptation plan.
+The San Francisco Estuary Partnership (SFEP) and the San Francisco Bay Conservation and Development Commission (BCDC) assessed the vulnerabilities of local salt marsh ecosystems to climate change.
+Using conceptual models, the project leads identified links between climate drivers, stressors, and ecosystem processes in the process of developing an adaptation plan.
+While this pilot project was completed in 2012, SFEP continues to work on climate change through other initiatives, including the Estuary Blueprint, a comprehensive planning and management document for the San Francisco Estuary.

 - using management goals from the SFEP Comprehensive Conservation and Management Plan;